twbs/bootstrap/docs/getting-started/webpack.md

 ---
 layout: docs
 title: Webpack
-description: Learn how to install Bootstrap using webpack 2
+description: Learn how to include Bootstrap in your project using Webpack 2.
 group: getting-started
+toc: true
 ---

-Use [webpack v2.x](https://webpack.js.org/) to bundle Bootstrap into your project.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Installing Bootstrap